JulioRy/Discord-BotHawk/README.md

-Discord Bot develop for studying.
+Discord Bot develop for studying using Discord.py.